bloomberg/wsk/src/html/_pages/input-README.md

   }
 ];

-// Add this watch group, will return an error or the chokidar .getWatched() object on done watcher.add(filesToWatch, function (err, watchTree) {
+// Add this watch group, will return an error or at list of the chokidar .getWatched() objects on done watcher.add(watchGroups, function (err, watchTrees) {
   if (err) {
     console.error(err);
     return;
   }
-  console.log(watchTree);
+  // An array of directory tree objects for every watchGroup.
+  // If you've passed an array of watchGroups, the callback happens after they are all done console.log(watchTree);
+  /*
+  [{
+    'src/css': [ 'styles.styl', 'embed.styl' ],
+    'src/css/modules': [ 'colors.styl' ]
+  }]
+  */
 });
 ```